britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Confirmation Queries {#confirmation}

-\[EDITOR'S NOTE: make sure we actually need the hash - why is a timestamp not sufficient here?]

 A Query containing a current-time key is a confirmation query, used by a server to refresh a cached query result.
 The querier passes the timestamp of the most recent result it has cached, taken from the most recent start time of the